-Is there any acronym more overused and less understood than PR?
+Is there any acronym overused more and less understood than PR?
 Ok, maybe SEO!
 But it is one of those terms that pops up in a sentence like “we need to do some PR” or “we need to write a press release.”
 What exactly does “do some PR mean?”
 For some companies, PR gets tossed in with an array of other marketing tactics like advertising.
 And there is a tendency to gravitate towards the notion of PR without fully understanding it.
 The truth is, PR is a very useful marketing tool when understood and employed properly.
 It’s important to understand that there is no magic PR “wand” that will land your company on the front page of the Wall Street Journal.
-Much like other tactics like SEO, social media and PPC, PR is a process and not a product.
+Much like other tactics such as SEO, social media and PPC, PR is a process and not a product.

 So why care about PR?
 One word: Convergence.